 When my friend called the camp to request accommodations for Kate, the camp told her to take her business elsewhere.
 They said they were a private camp and simply could not accommodate one child with special gluten-free food when they were trying to feed 500 children simultaneously.
 Apparently, the camp has the right to do this.

 My friend said Kate was devastated.
 All her friends go to this camp, and the experience has been ripped from her.
 Talk about an emotional burden you never want your 13-year-old daughter to face, but the emotions are raw, and the struggle is real.
 This gluten-free diet business, no doubt, ruined her summer and challenged her friendships.

 Dating is also another emotional burden that can impact your mental state.

-Emotional Burden #4: Worry about the Future
+Emotional Burden #4: Worry About the Future

-Today, I do everything in my power to stave off lifestyle diseases, including heart disease, diabetes and cancer, most of which are in my control if I take care of myself, eat right (eat only gluten-free foods AND continue to make healthy choices – and perhaps lay off the M&Ms) and exercise regularly.
+Today, I do everything in my power to stave off lifestyle diseases, including heart disease, diabetes, and cancer, most of which are in my control if I take care of myself, eat right (eat only gluten-free foods AND continue to make healthy choices … and perhaps lay off the M&Ms) and exercise regularly.

 Emotional Burden #5: Sadness

-Trust me, I have spent plenty of time feeling sorry for myself, holding back tears, and crying in a bathroom stall.
+It’s okay to feel sad; this is part of the emotional burden of being on a gluten-free diet.
+I have spent plenty of time feeling sorry for myself, holding back tears, and crying in a bathroom stall.